Hans-Hinrich Thedens, guitar, banjo, song

 In addition to playing old time music, Mattias plays Norwegian folk music on the violin and Hardanger fiddle, and has danced Norwegian folk dance since the age of four.
 He has been flatfooting and taking part in square dances since the age of six and taught flatfooting to German children at a folk music festival at the age of twelve.
 Mattias is now a Hardanger fiddle student at the Norwegian State Academy of Music..

 Mattias' own US-based band, "Moose Whisperers" won the traditional band contest at the Appalachian String Band Festival at Clifftop, WV, in 2016, and recorded a CD.
-In 2019 Mattias won the Old-time fiddle contest at the Galax Old Fiddlers Convention in Viriginia.
+In 2019 Mattias won the Old-time fiddle contest at the Galax Old Fiddlers Convention in Viriginia and was named Best Allround Performer.

-Alix Cordray has played bass with Feleboga in Norway, Germany, and on Stena Line's "Dansebåten".
+Alix Cordray has played bass with Feleboga in Norway, Denmark, Iceland, Germany, and on Stena Line's "Dansebåten"-ferry.
 She also plays with the Norwegian gammeldans band "Fanteladdane" and has played for Norwegian dances for decades.

 Paul Kirby, song, banjo

-Paul Kirby is a trained classical singer with Masters Degrees in Opera Performance (Boston University) and Management (BI Oslo).
-His interest in traditional American music goes back to his youth on his parents’ farm in central Illinois where he spent time between cuttings of hay teaching himself how to play the guitar and later the banjo.
+Paul Kirby is a classically trained singer with Masters Degrees in Opera Performance (Boston University) and Management (BI Oslo).
+His interest in traditional American music goes back to his youth on his parents’ farm in central Illinois.
 After years singing classical music across Europe, he returned to the music of his youth: the fiddle tunes and songs of Appalachia.

-In addition to his active classical singing and teaching, he leads the Oslo-based bluegrass band Moving Day!
-He is a permanent member of the Norwegian Soloists Choir, enjoys an active career as an arts management consultant, and relishes the opportunity to perform with Americana groups The Expatriates and Feleboga.
+He is a permanent member of the Norwegian Soloists Choir, enjoys an active career as an arts management consultant, and relishes the opportunity to perform with Feleboga and a new project, the eclectic Dark Twang Stringband.

 Hans Olav Gorset, flutes